kidtronnix/barf/README.md

 Barf is a tool for producing a data streams from S3.

-Any files in your s3  that end with `.gz` will be automatically gzip decompressed.
+Any files in your s3 bucket that end with `.gz` will be automatically gzip decompressed.

 ## cli usage